ajwadtahmid/Unofficial-Apex-Companion/README.md

 1. Open Apexlytics and start playing ranked.
 2. Turn on **Keep screen on** in Settings so tracking doesn't stop the moment your screen locks.
-3. Finish a match — it'll appear in your Ranked Breakdown once it ends.
+3. Finish a match: it'll appear in your Ranked Breakdown once it ends.

 Prefer not to keep the app open?
-Keeping a browser tab open on your [profile page](https://apexlegendsstatus.com/profile/search/) on apexlegendsstatus.com works too — just make sure it's your actual profile page, not the homepage.
+Keeping a browser tab open on your [profile page](https://apexlegendsstatus.com/profile/search/) on apexlegendsstatus.com works too, just make sure it's your actual profile page, not the homepage.

 ### "Server busy"?

 We're limited by our API's request budget.
-Nothing is lost — you'll see your data soon.
+Nothing is lost, you'll see your data soon.

 ### Heads up